 Small actions we take together add up to elevate our state and drive the Louisiana Loyal movement forward.

 The Louisiana Loyal Service Project began in 2020 as an internal initiative of LWCC led by its Corporate Citizenship Committee and Human Resources Team to bring employees together to capitalize on the company’s Volunteer Time Off incentive program.
-The scope expanded in 2022 to include agent partners.
+The scope expanded in 2022 to include agent partners and again in 2023 to include other cities across the state.
 LWCC hopes to inspire other businesses to take authentic actions to celebrate and elevate Louisiana and make a positive impact through collective volunteerism.
-The Louisiana Loyal Service Project has supported Front Yard Bikes and the Greater Baton Rouge Food Bank.
+The Louisiana Loyal Service Project has supported Front Yard Bikes, Greater Baton Rouge Food Bank, and Second Harvest Food Banks in New Orleans and Lafayette.

 2023 Service Project